The Shandong Blog

 Acer truncatum Shantung maple Eye of the Dragon dwarf bonsai maple

 January 2021 - The final chapter in my Shantung maple work begins.
 My wife and I have bought a house in Tuscany.
-The discussion with the bureaucrats in Italy and the USA have stalled.
+The discussions with the bureaucrats in Italy and the USA have stalled.
 There will not be any authorized import of my historical trees.
-(1) the USDA must follow their rules but their rules are mistakenly written differently than those in Italy so a stalemate exist.
-Neither side has any incentive to help and nothing to gain by helping, (2) the rules are written for commercial purposes and not in line with an individual, (3) the exception for scientific purposes I applied for is used to move harmful organism around for study, exactly opposite the intent of import restrictions, and does not apply for importing harmless tress.
 I have other plants I work with, like azaleas (bottom left photo) and they will be allowed after repotting and 3 months of inspections.
+I would say I have grown many plants in my harsh climate with success if you treat them right.
+Some say I have succeeded in expanding the envelope for Texas gardeners.

 Acer truncatum dwarf Hppy Dragon bonsai maple fall color Shantung